josziglimp/NS-scheduler/README.md

 # NS-scheduler
-Modification of NightScout Config Vars based on weekly schedule in GSheet
+Modification of NightScout Heroku Config Vars based on weekly schedule in GSheet